Michael Milken - Philanthropist, Financier, Medical Research Innovator

 Mike's three decades of philanthropy includes diverse programs in the areas of medical research and education.

-In 1956, 10-year-old Michael Milken volunteered to be a block captain for the American Cancer Society.
-Riding his bike from house to house in his San Fernando Valley neighborhood, he collected dimes and quarters to help fund the fight against cancer.
-By the time he was a high-school senior, Mike's volunteer activities had expanded to so many different causes that his leadership had been honored by the Junior Chamber of Commerce for attaining the highest level of community service among Birmingham High School students.
+In 1956, 10-year-old Michael Milken volunteered to be a block captain for the Community Chest (now called the United Way).
+Riding his bike from house to house in his San Fernando Valley neighborhood, he collected dimes and quarters to help fund local charities.
+By the time he was a high-school senior, Mike's volunteer activities had expanded to so many different causes that his leadership had been honored by the Junior Chamber of Commerce for attaining the highest level of community service among all Birmingham High School students.

 Mike's direct involvement in medical research began in earnest in 1972 when his mother-in-law was diagnosed with breast cancer.
 That commitment accelerated during his father's battle with melanoma in the mid-1970s.
 In 1982, Mike formalized his philanthropy by co-founding the Milken Family Foundation, which would be endowed with hundreds of millions of dollars.
 Over three decades, the Foundation has worked closely with more than 1,000 organizations around the world, supporting medical research and education programs.